 This high school, built between two segregated neighborhoods in the 1920s, created a harsh learning climate due to its location next to warehouses and dangerous chemicals — and it was the proving ground for a lawsuit in the ’50s that brought Arizona to desegregation before the Supreme Court case of Brown v.
 Board of Education.
 In fact, the case in Phoenix proved a precedent for the Supreme Court only two years later!

 The name of the oldest park in Phoenix, and a historic neighborhood to boot, Eastlake Park served as an early center for the Black community of Phoenix, stationed mainly in South Phoenix early in the city’s history.
 As it grew and the neighborhood grew around it, Eastlake Park also became home to pivotal moments in Civil Rights and in Black histories, such as Booker T. Washington’s speech at the Great Emancipation Jubilee in 1911.

 1021 E Washington St, Phoenix, AZ 85034

-During the era of segregation, many hotels turned down tourists of color, and it was up to private boarding houses — a few, at that — to offer them lodging in their travels.
-Swindall Tourist Inn is the last remaining historical African-American boarding house in the city, and rumors even persist about a missing guest book with some historical Black celebrities!
+When you analyze the history of segregation, it becomes apparent that a large number of hotels turned down black tourists, and it was up to private boarding houses — a few, at that — to offer them lodging in their travels.
+Swindall Tourist Inn is the last remaining historical African-American boarding house and landmark in Phoenix, Arizona.
+Rumors even persist about a missing guest book with some historical Black celebrities!

 Photo Credit: William H. Patterson Elks Lodge